jakubfi/em400/assem/README.md

-ASSEM is an assembler for MERA-400.
+ASSEM is an assembler for MERA 400.